-- When we interpret first-order logic, we specify a domain for the variables to range over. - To be is to be the value of a variable. - For our most general reasoning, we take an unrestricted domain: the universe, everything there is. - There are blue hats. - ► (∃x)(Bx Hx) - Some properties are shared by two people. - ► $(\exists X)(\exists x)(\exists y)(Px \bullet Py \bullet x \neq y \bullet Xx \bullet Xy)$ - ► There must exist two people, and there must exist a property.
+- When we interpret first-order logic, we specify a domain for the variables to range over. - To be is to be the value of a variable. - For our most general reasoning, we take an unrestricted domain: the universe, everything there is. - There are blue hats. - ► (∃x)(Bx Hx) - Some properties are shared by two people. - $(\exists X)(\exists x)(\exists y)(\mathsf{Px} \bullet \mathsf{Py} \bullet x \neq y \bullet Xx \bullet Xy)$ - There must exist two people, and there must exist a property. - ► In other words, we need a domain for interpreting the second-order quantifier. - That domain will have properties in it.